guptakaran11/grasskode-website/content/post/travel/where-is-north-east/arunachal-mechuka.md

   <em>The other side</em>
 </div>

-Then we continued onwards, enquiring about the road to Basar which would have been a shorter approach to Aalo.
+Then we continued onwards, inquiring about the road to Basar which would have been a shorter approach to Aalo.
 Since no one seemed to be sure whether the road had been completed or not, we decided to stick to the original plan and headed towards Pasighat.
 We reached the gate into Arunachal at Jonai.
 It was barely a barrier but I stopped anyway and asked the police officer.

 "Is this where we need to get the ILPs checked?"